 The Mentor-Protégé program is designed to motivate and encourage large business prime contractor firms to provide mutually beneficial developmental assistance to small business, veteran-owned small business, service-disabled veteran-owned small business, HUBZone small business, small disadvantaged business, and women-owned small business concerns.
-The program is also designed to:
+With its participating Mentor-Protégé Companies, program is also designed to:

-- foster the establishment of long-term business relationships between large prime contractors and small business subcontractors, and
+- Foster the establishment of long-term business relationships between large prime contractors and small business subcontractors.

 All firms must be in good standing in the federal marketplace.
 The program excludes firms that are on the Federal List of Debarred or Suspended Contractors.